 Toss in the ever present racism, which never went away – it just adopted nicer clothes and a better accent, and you can’t help but have these situations where the police end up making horrific mistakes and people, especially brown people, die.

-While not yet approaching the level of the civil rights protests I recall from my childhood, the protests over these recent police acts are being sustained, and could grow to a point where societygj wakes up and some changes are made.
+While not yet approaching the level of the civil rights protests I recall from my childhood, the protests over these recent police acts are being sustained, and could grow to a point where society wakes up and some changes are made.
 I applaud our young people who devote time and energy to these protests.
 For so long I despaired that our current generation would never look up from their phone screens long enough to notice anything.
 Change only happens when people get passionate about something.

 Our Grand Jury process needs an overhaul.
 They don’t work at all like a regular court process – the District Attorney is pretty much allowed to present whatever “evidence” he wants, without rebuttal, and with minimum standards of proof.
 Grand Juries are simply tools of a prosecutor and a holdover from medieval practices and should probably just go away.
 Let everything come to trial before a jury of peers.